matuzo/HTMHell/hell/adventcalendar/2024/27/index.md

 icon is read aloud.
 In your case, the screen reader says, “Tear-Off Calendar button”.
 While it describes the appearance of the icon, it doesn’t convey the purpose of the button.
 This information is meaningless to the user.
 A button should always describe what action it will trigger when activated.
 That’s why we need additional descriptive text.

+# The Challenge

+Okay, you understand the problem now and agree that it should be fixed.
+However, you don’t want to add visible text to the button.
+For design and aesthetic reasons, sighted users should only see the icon.
+Is there a way to keep the button “icon-only” while still providing a meaningful, descriptive text for users who rely on assistive technologies like screen readers?